 Yes, with a lifetime mortgage if you do wish to move, you'll have the right to take your plan with you to a new home, subject to criteria.

 Things to consider

-A lifetime mortgage, the most popular form of equity release, is a loan secured against your home and will reduce the value of your estate.
-It may also affect your entitlement to means-tested benefits.
-Think carefully before securing a loan against your home.
+Equity release may involve a lifetime mortgage which is a loan secured against your home.
+Equity release will reduce the value of your estate and may affect your entitlement to means tested benefits.
+You should always think carefully before securing a loan against your home.

-Unless you decide to go ahead, The Equity Release Experts' service is completely free of charge as The Equity Release Experts' usual advice fee of 1.99% of the amount released would only be payable on completion of a plan, subject to a minimum advice fee of £1,499.
+Unless you decide to go ahead, The Equity Release Experts' service is completely free of charge, as their fixed advice fee of £1,499 is only payable on completion of a plan.